timoklimmer/r-on-aml-moe/README.md

 [Azure Machine Learning Managed Online Endpoint](https://docs.microsoft.com/en-us/azure/machine-learning/concept-endpoints).
 It has been inspired by an example from the Azure Machine Learning team [here](https://github.com/Azure/azureml-examples/tree/main/cli/endpoints/online/custom-container/r).

+In case you are interested, I have written a companion article on Medium [here](https://medium.com/@timo.klimmer/azure-mls-managed-online-endpoints-rock-cbd021c80263).

 ## Prerequisites

 To run the code, you need